jacobzaidiau/TriangleServerAndMVC/README.md

 ## Triangle MVC

-This is a quick tool which allows the user to manually edit the results of a triangle.
+This is a tool which allows the user to manually edit the results of a triangle.
 There really are no restrictions on what can be added here so users can get really creative with the results they wish to display.

 Accessed at http://localhost:51253/Triangles